Other Types of Pregnancy Loss

 Pregnancy of Unknown Location

-Pregnancy of Unknown location (PUL) is a medical term used when a woman has a positive pregnancy test but no intra or extra uterine pregnancy is visualized on ultrasound scan.
+Pregnancy of Unknown location (PUL) is a medical term used when a woman has a positive pregnancy test but no intra or extra uterine pregnancy is visualised on ultrasound scan.

 There could be three reasons for a scan result to be classified as a PUL: